Menu

 Giving Feedback to Pupils:

-Following the School Council Meeting, School Council Members speak to their class to let them know what is going on and tell the class about the issues being discussed and what is happening next.
+Following the Wellbeing Ambassador meetings, School Council Members speak to their class to let them know what is going on and tell the class about the issues being discussed and what is happening next.
 This will encourage more children to contribute to further meetings, share worries and let members know the things which could be done to improve the school.
 The school will record School Council Achievements on the school newsletter as and when appropriate.

 Top